security-force-monitor/research-handbook/source/source-citation-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 A source has at least one access point, but may have many.
 For example, if a source is a document we may draw information from a number of different pages (or ranges of pages).
 For each page or range of pages, we would create a new access point to the source.
-The field ``Source: Access Point Type`` tells us what method we have used to create the access point - in this case ``page``.
+The field :ref:`source:access_point_type` tells us what method we have used to create the access point - in this case ``page``.
 The number of the page or page range will be recorded in a related attribute called :ref:`source:access_point_trigger`.

 There are eight ways to "trigger" a citation of a specific source, taking in account the source's media type: